 This pan-fried Dover sole recipe is fast and easy to make.
 Made with capers and lemon juice, the delicious fish dish comes together in less than 20 minutes – perfect for a busy weeknight!
 This recipe is also adaptable for low-carb, Whole30, gluten-free, and Paleo diets.

 As an Amazon Affiliate, I may earn commission on qualifying purchases.
 Visit my Amazon Store for tools and ingredients used in this recipe!

-I made fish the other day and was pleased to hear my 17 year old say that she loved it so much, she wished we’d have it more often.
-We made pan-fried Dover Sole at mom’s house last weekend.
-The nice thing about fish, is how quickly it cooks up in either a frying pan, or in the oven, so I can easily grant her wish!
+I made fried Dover sole the other day and was pleased to hear my 17 year old say that she loved it so much, she wished we’d have it more often.
+Thankfully, this fish cooks up quickly in either a frying pan or in the oven, so I can easily grant her wish!

 - Salt and pepper

 To make this recipe low-carb, Paleo or Whole30, you can omit the flour and simply cook the Dover sole pan fried in ghee or clarified butter.
 To make it gluten free, substitute the regular flour with gluten-free flour or rice flour.